HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 Deflections caused by the different loads are:

 \begin{enumerate}[label=(\alph*)]
-\item tray weight with contacting devices and down comers \label{bullet:aLoad}
+\item tray weight with contacting devices and downcomers \label{bullet:aLoad}
 \item liquid weight
 \item impact load of the down coming liquid \label{bullet:cLoad}
 \item weight of maintenance personnel and tools